 More information can be found at the Setting up your VoiceThread link.

 Note: You must use the Assignment Builder option if you want your VoiceThread assignment to be integrated with the Grade Center.

 - There are a number of excellent VoiceThread tutorials explaining how to use VoiceThread features (e.g., creating, commenting, sharing, doodling, comment moderation).
+You can find videos on the VoiceThread YouTube channel.
 Additionally, you can find information on private replies, direct replies, and threaded commenting at these links.

 - Voicethread is currently available at no cost to Xavier faculty and students.
 With Xavier's site license, all Xavier faculty have a pro account and each faculty member can create an unlimited number of VoiceThreads.
 Students have basic accounts and can create 50 VoiceThreads.
 More features available with our site license can be found at this VoiceThread's "What's included?" link.